christianvionnet/csc-back/README.md

 ## Inputs - Assumptions

 It was assumed that the only fields availables for entering data will be two: `Job` and `Data`, the other fields are automatically completed, `"status": "pending"` and `"result": "null"` by default.

-## Deployment

-This project was deployed by using `Heroku`.

-The following link will redirect to the page: https://hidden-river-08736.herokuapp.com